 We can’t all be as lucky as Brian Johnson and get appendicitis at just the right moment.
 But, you can stand out by implementing these simple ideas:

 - Look at the standard way of doing what you’re working on.
 What do people expect you to do?
 Instead of doing it that way, find your own path or solution.
 For example, instead of making cold calls and offering people a free consultation, call and say, “can you help me by letting me guest post on your blog?”
 This shift from the norm will throw them off and make you stand out.

 - Forget about making people happy and do what you want to do.
 If musicians tried to make everyone happy all the time, then there would never be new tunes.
 Focusing on your vision and being passionate about it will help you do things that only you could think of.

 - Never make big promises and always exceed expectations.
 When you go above and beyond, you make other people feel good.
 Whether you’re dealing with a friend, family member, or client, they’ll be impressed by your added effort.
 By keeping your promises small and consistently over-delivering, you’ll stand out more than those that promise big things and barely fulfill them.

 Standing out will get you there

 Being part of the crowd makes it tough to get anywhere.
-If you have 15 options, and 14 are exactly the same and 1 is better, then you’ll go with the one that stands out.
-Similarly, when you stand out from the crowd it’s easier to convince others of your value and be the chosen one.
+If out of 15 options, 14 are exactly the same, but 1 is better, then you’ll go with the one that stands out.
+Similarly, when you stand out from the crowd, it’s easier to convince others of your value and be the chosen one.